agmcfarland/IntegrationFeatureHeatmap/README.md

 ## Fasta file

-Fasta file can be either single or multisequence.
-Each defline has a single word name.
+Fasta file can have single or multiple sequences.
+Each defline has a unique word, like chr1.
 Allowed bases are A, C, T, G, and N.

 ```
 >chr1